-- 2. Waiver of graduation requirements is determined by the principal.
-The procedure for processing requests for waiver shall be as follows: - a.
-The request shall be initiated in writing by the parent or the student.
-The request should include the rationale for the requested waiver and should describe other ways the learning, which may have resulted from the waived requirements, has been demonstrated. - b.
-The principal shall investigate the request for waiver of graduation requirements. - c.
-The principal shall make a determination in writing based upon appropriate data and upon conclusions of the investigation. - d.
-The principal shall develop appropriate record keeping procedures for storage of all pertinent data relating to each waiver request. - e.
-The parent or student shall be notified that an appeal to the decision on waiver requests may be made in writing to the superintendent no later than thirty calendar days prior to the anticipated graduation date. - 3.
-Individual students may be excused by the principal from required physical education for the following reasons: (RCW 28A.230.050) - a.
-Physical disability with a note from the student's physician indicating the reason for the requested waiver and the length of time for waiver. - b.
-Religious belief with a note from the leader of the student's church, synagogue, temple, or mosque indicating the doctrine that prevents the student's participation in physical education. - c.
-Participation in directed athletics or military science or tactics or marching band.
-(WAC 180-51-061) - d.
+- 1a.
+The request shall be initiated in writing by the parent/guardian or the student.
+The request should include the rationale for the requested waiver and should describe other ways the learning, which may have resulted from the waived requirements, has been demonstrated. - 2b.
+The principal shall investigate the request for waiver of graduation requirements. - 3e.
+The principal shall make a determination in writing based upon appropriate data and upon conclusions of the investigation. - 4d.
+The principal shall develop appropriate record keeping procedures for storage of all pertinent data relating to each waiver request. - 5e.
+The parent/guardian or student shall be notified that an appeal to the decision on waiver requests may be made in writing to the superintendent or designee no later than thirty (30) calendar days prior to the anticipated graduation date. - D3.
+Individual students may be excused by the principal from required physical education for the following reasons: (RCW 28A.230.050) - 1a.
+Physical disability with a note from the student's physician indicating the reason for the requested waiver and the length of time for waiver. - 2b.
+Religious belief with a note from the leader of the student's church, synagogue, temple, or mosque indicating the doctrine that prevents the student's participation in physical education. - 3e.
+Participation in directed athletics, or military science or tactics, or marching band.
+(WAC 180-51-061) - 4d.
 Other good cause as determined by the principal.
 Students who are excused by the principal from physical education must demonstrate proficiency/competency in the knowledge portion of the fitness requirement.